x30n/mac-dev-playbook/README.md

   Note that initially you'll need to install xcode command line tools before you can proceed.

-### App store Authentication

-  Note that MACSTOREUSER and MACSTOREPASS will need to be replaced with your details, and MAS must be a part of homebrew's package list.

-  1. `xcode-select --install`
-  2. `curl https://raw.githubusercontent.com/fubarhouse/mac-dev-playbook/master/install.sh | bash -s -- MACSTOREUSER MACSTOREPASS`

-### Non-authenticated method.

-  If your user account is definitely logged into the Apple store, authentication isn't essential so you can use the following instead of the above commands.

   1. `xcode-select --install`
   2. `curl https://raw.githubusercontent.com/fubarhouse/mac-dev-playbook/master/install.sh | bash`